Tanya Bonakdar Gallery

-Tanya Bonakdar Gallery is an art gallery founded by Tanya Bonakdar, located in both Chelsea in New York City and Los Angeles.
+Tanya Bonakdar Gallery is an art gallery founded by Tanya Bonakdar and located in Chelsea, New York City.
 Since its inception in 1994, the gallery has exhibited new work by contemporary artists in all media, including painting, sculpture, installation, photography, and video.

-The New York City location is at 521 W. 21st Street and the Los Angeles gallery is located at 1010 N. Highland Avenue.

 History

 The gallery was originally located in the SoHo area, but moved to Chelsea in 1998 following other galleries' moves. and in 2006 underwent a major renovation that doubled the exhibition space, adding 5000 sqft of gallery space on the ground floor.
 In addition, Tanya Bonakdar Gallery regularly participates in major annual international art fairs such as Art Basel, Frieze Art Fair, Art Basel Miami Beach, The Armory Show (art fair) and Art Dealers Association of America Art Show.

-In 2018, Bonakdar announced plans to launch her first space in Los Angeles, located at 1010 North Highland Avenue in Hollywood.
+From 2018 to 2025, Bonakdar also operated a space in Los Angeles, located at 1010 North Highland Avenue in Hollywood; during that time, is showed exhibitions of artists including Olafur Eliasson, Tomás Saraceno, Laura Lima and Susan Philipsz.

 Tanya Bonakdar is a member of the Board of Directors of the Art Dealers Association of America (ADAA).